Improved Distance Sensitivity Oracles with Subcubic Preprocessing Time: Constructing a DSO in Time

 We need the following observation (``$r$-truncated'' version of \cref{lemma:complexity-of-DSO}), which roughly states that given an $r$-truncated DSO with preprocessing time $P$ and query time $Q$, we can build an $r$-truncated DSO with preprocessing time $P+\tilde{O}(n^2)\cdot Q$ and query time $O(1)$.
 More formally, we have:

 \begin{restatable}{observation}{ObsTruncatedBK} Let $r$ be an integer, $G=(V,E)$ be an input graph, and $\caD$ be an arbitrary $r$-truncated DSO.
-We can construct $\Fast(\caD)$, which is an $r$-truncated DSO with $O(1)$ query time and a preprocessing algorithm as follows.\begin{itemize} \item It first computes the distance matrix of $G$, and the (incoming and outgoing) shortest path trees rooted at each vertex. \item Then it invokes the preprocessing algorithm of $\caD$ on the input graph $G$. \item At last, it makes $\tilde{O}(n^2)$ queries to $\caD$, and spends $\tilde{O}(n^2)$ additional time to finish the preprocessing algorithm. \end{itemize} \end{restatable}
+We can construct $\Fast(\caD)$, which is an $r$-truncated DSO with $O(1)$ query time and a preprocessing algorithm as follows.\begin{itemize} \item It takes as input a graph $G$, the distance matrix of $G$, and the (incoming and outgoing) shortest path trees rooted at each vertex. \item Then it invokes the preprocessing algorithm of $\caD$ on the input graph $G$. \item At last, it makes $\tilde{O}(n^2)$ queries to $\caD$, and spends $\tilde{O}(n^2)$ additional time to finish the preprocessing algorithm. \end{itemize} \end{restatable}

 We emphasize the following technical details that are not reflected in the informal statement of \cref{lemma:complexity-of-DSO}.
-First, we need to compute the distance matrix and shortest path trees of $G$ (henceforth the ``APSP data'' of $G$) before using $\caD$.
+First, besides the input graph $G$, we also need the distance matrix and shortest path trees of $G$ (henceforth the ``APSP data'' of $G$) before using $\caD$.
 We can compute the APSP data using \cref{thm:APBSP}.
-Second, the preprocessing algorithm of $\caD$ is called \emph{only once}, and on the same graph $G$ (on which we have already computed the APSP data).
+Second, the preprocessing algorithm of $\caD$ is called \emph{only once}, and on the same graph $G$ (we already have the APSP data of $G$).
 The reason that the second detail is important is: Suppose we have another routine that given an $r$-truncated DSO $\caD$, constructs $\Extend(\caD)$ which is a $(3/2)r$-truncated DSO with a possibly large query time.
-Then given an $1$-truncated DSO $\caD^{\sf start}$, we can construct a (normal) DSO as follows:
+Then given a $1$-truncated DSO $\caD^{\sf start}$, we can construct a (normal) DSO as follows:

 However, even if the preprocessing algorithm of $\Fast(\caD)$ invokes the preprocessing algorithm of $\caD$ \emph{twice}, the preprocessing algorithm of $\caD^{\sf final}$ would invoke \emph{a polynomial times} the preprocessing algorithm of $\caD^{\sf start}$, which is too many.
-In contrast, if the preprocessing algorithm of both $\Fast(\caD)$ and $\Extend(\caD)$ only invokes the preprocessing algorithm of $\caD$ once, then the preprocessing algorithm of $\caD^{\sf final}$ would also invoke the preprocessing algorithm of $\caD^{\sf start}$ only once, which is okay.
+In contrast, if the preprocessing algorithms of both $\Fast(\caD)$ and $\Extend(\caD)$ only invoke the preprocessing algorithm of $\caD$ once, then the preprocessing algorithm of $\caD^{\sf final}$ would also invoke the preprocessing algorithm of $\caD^{\sf start}$ only once, which is okay.